Generic Name: selinexor (SEL i NEX or)

 confusion, dizziness, fainting, or changes in mental status;

-signs of infection--fever, chills, flu symptoms, cough with mucus, mouth and throat ulcers, rapid heart rate, feeling short of breath;
+signs of infection--fever, chills, flu symptoms, cough with mucus, mouth and throat ulcers, rapid heart rate, feeling short of breath, tingly or painful blistering rash on one side of your body;

 low red blood cells (anemia)--pale skin, unusual tiredness, feeling light-headed, cold hands and feet; or